luanharaujo/assembler/README.md

 | OUTPUT | 1 | 13 | 2 | STDOUT &#8592; MEN[OP]|
 | STOP | 0 | 14 | 1 | End execution|

-The next table define the data allocation memory directives and pre processor directives.
+The next table define the directives for allocating memory in the data segment and pre processor directives.

 | Mnemonic | Operators |  Code | Size | Description |
 |:--------:|:-------------:|:-------------:|:-------------:|------|